 Reducing carbon emissions with new green power technology

 1 . . .
-By promoting the maximum use of wind energy and by introducing a new concept, which dramatically increases the potential for harvesting wind energy while minimising carbon emissions.
+By promoting the maximum use of wind energy and by introducing a new concept, which dramatically increases the potential for scaling up the harvesting of wind energy from the current maximum of 12 MW to a massive 300 MW per machine while minimising carbon emissions and energy production costs by dramatic increases in efficiency.

 2 . . .To also seek your help to convert the ideas into reality:-